 And you really, really do need to know this.

 Because here’s the thing: whatever form cryptocurrency-enabled crime takes in the future, it is here to stay.

 Want to learn more?

-Full disclosure: I co-lead a two-day FinTech AML Compliance Training course in collaboration with Zurich-based MME.
+Full disclosure: I co-lead a two-day FinTech AML Compliance Training course in collaboration with Swiss law firm MME.
 It’s designed to help financial institutions and FinTech/RegTech management, policymakers and compliance professionals detect and prevent the use of cryptocurrencies for illicit activities.
 Find out more.

 But however you choose to learn about blockchain, cryptocurrencies and the risks around AML/CFT, please do.
 Otherwise, at the next Global Conference on Criminal Finances and Cryptocurrencies in 2021, there’ll be hundreds of thousands of cases, if not more.

 Virtually investigating virtual currencies in East Africa: ICAR’s cryptocurrency workshop goes online